Description of the test

 What happens during the test?

 Be sure to wash your hands with soap and water and dry them before the test.
 If the test strips come in a bottle, remove one and then put the lid back on.
 If the strips are stored in your meter, read the instructions on how to release one strip.
-If you test seldomly, check the expiry date on your strips before using them, as they can expire and cause erroneous readings.
+If you don't test very often, check the expiry date on your strips before using them, as they can expire and cause erroneous readings.
 Prepare the blood glucose meter with the test strip according to the instructions.

 Use the lancet device to prick the side of your fingertip with a lancet.
 Place a drop of blood onto the correct part of the test strip.
 The strip will draw up the blood into the meter.
 You only need a small amount of blood, and may need to adjust the depth of your lancet accordingly.
 Check the instructions to determine how much you will need for your specific meter.
 If you need more blood after pricking, use a finger from your other hand to apply slight pressure in an upwards motion toward the testing site (towards the tip of the finger) to release more blood.